maigesPack: A Computational Environment for Microarray Data Analysis: maigesPack implementation

-We also did a method, \code{tablesDE}, to save an HTML (or CSV) file containing the results of DE analysis, and another three methods, that is \code{hierMde}, \code{kmeansMde} and \code{somMde}, to do cluster analysis based into the most DE genes selected by p-values of the tests.
-All these methods use algorithms for multiple tests p-value adjustment available into \pkg{multtest} package \citep{pollard}, also from BioConductor project.
-Respectively, the methods uses the hierarchical, $k$-means and {\em Self Organizing Maps} algorithms for clustering implemented in some \proglang{R} packages.
+We also did a method, \texttt{tablesDE}, to save an HTML (or CSV) file containing DE analysis results, and another three methods, that is \texttt{hierMde}, \texttt{kmeansMde} and \texttt{somMde}, to do cluster analysis based into the most DE genes selected by test p-values.
+All these methods use algorithms for multiple tests p-value adjustment available into \texttt{multtest} package, also from BioConductor project.
+Respectively, the methods uses hierarchical, $k$-means and {\em Self Organizing Maps} algorithms for clustering implemented in some \texttt{R} packages.

-Also, we constructed equivalent methods to do the same cluster analysis into the dataset, without differentially gene expression selection, they are \code{hierM}, \code{kmeansM} and \code{somM}, respectively.
-These three methods may be applied into objects from classes \code{maigesRaw} or \code{maiges}, and may be applied for one specific gene group or gene network.
+Also, we constructed equivalent methods to do the same cluster analysis for entire dataset, without differentially gene expression selection, they are \texttt{hierM}, \texttt{kmeansM} and \texttt{somM}, respectively.
+These three methods may be applied into objects from classes \texttt{"maigesRaw"} or \texttt{"maiges"}, and may be used for specifics gene groups or networks.

-Similarly to the cluster analysis, we also implemented some functions to the main classification techniques.
-In this case, we developed methods for Fisher linear discriminant analysis \citep{johnson_1995,mardia_1979}, {\em Support Vector Machines} \citep{burges_121_1998,mukherjee_59_1999,vapnik_1982,vapnik_1998} and $k$-neighbors \citep{dudoit_77_2002,hastie_2001,ripley_1996}.
-These methods may be used through \code{classifyLDA}, \code{classifySVM} and \code{classifyKNN}.
+Similarly to cluster analysis, we also implemented some functions for classification techniques.
+In this case, we developed methods for Fisher linear discriminant analysis \citep{johnson_1995,mardia_1979}, Support Vector Machines \citep{burges_121_1998,mukherjee_59_1999,vapnik_1982,vapnik_1998} and $k$-neighbors \citep{dudoit_77_2002,hastie_2001,ripley_1996}.
+These methods may be used through \texttt{classifyLDA}, \texttt{classifySVM} and \texttt{classifyKNN}, respectively.
 In this type of analysis it is made an exhaustive search for groups of few genes (like pairs, trios or quartets) capable of distinguishing between different biological conditions, based only on their expression values.
-The implementation of these functions used several methods from \pkg{class}, \pkg{MASS} \citep{venables_2002} and \pkg{e1071} \citep{dimitriadou_2006} \proglang{R} packages.
-One major problem associated with the exhaustive search is the elevated computational cost, specially for huge datasets.
-To contour these limitation we implemented similar methods (\code{classifyLDAsc}, \code{classifySVMsc} and \code{classifyKNNsc}) using an heuristic algorithm known as search and choose, that first look for few single genes (like DE genes) and than makes the exhaustive search in these few genes \citep{cristo_2003}.
+The implementation of these functions used several methods from \texttt{class}, \texttt{MASS} and \texttt{e1071} \texttt{R} packages.
+One major problem associated with the exhaustive search is its elevated computational cost, specially for huge datasets.
+To contour these limitation we implemented similar methods (\texttt{classifyLDAsc}, \texttt{classifySVMsc} and \texttt{classifyKNNsc}) using an heuristic algorithm known as search and choose, that first look for few single genes (like DE genes) and than makes exhaustive search in these few genes \citep{cristo_2003}.